Gabriella439/slides/marketing/marketing.md

 The book addressed startups, but the advice is highly relevant to Haskell

-# Who needs to hear this?

-You are my target audience if you:

-* … wish there were more Haskell jobs
-* … would like to help Haskell gain mainstream traction

-You are not my target audience if you:

-* … were hoping for a presentation with code
-* … have given up hope on Haskell becoming mainstream

-# Overview

-* What is "marketing"?
-* The chasm
-* Crossing the chasm
-* Market selection

 # Everything you know about marketing is wrong

-This is my one 🔥inflammatory🔥 slide for the talk
+This is my one 🔥hot take🔥 for the talk

-I'm confident that most of my audience (yes, you!) doesn't know how to market Haskell to mainstream programmers
+I'm confident that most Haskell programmers (yes, you!) don't know how to market Haskell to mainstream programmers

-In fact, I'll wager that you misunderstand marketing _in general_
+In fact, I'll wager that they will misunderstand marketing _in general_

 I'll go through a few marketing misconceptions, using MongoDB as the bad guy